soxueren/atsd/api/data/series/examples/query-aggr-minmax-value.md

 ## Description

-MAX_VALUE_TIME function returns the time in Epoch milliseconds when the maximum was reached for the first time in each period.
+The `MAX_VALUE_TIME` function returns the time in Epoch milliseconds when the maximum was reached for the first time in each period.

 ## Request